Lawyers Holding Manor Care Accountable

 You have questions about suing a Manor Care nursing home for injury or wrongful death.
 Our elder abuse attorneys are here to help.
 At Senior Justice Law Firm, achieving justice for wrongfully injured seniors is our mission.
 Our nursing home abuse lawyers have a combined 50+ years of experience suing nursing homes like ManorCare for neglect and we have handled countless claims against HCR ManorCare, Inc.

 If you believe you have a nursing home negligence case against a Manor Care facility, call us today.
+We have successfully handled hundreds of cases against Manor Care for neglect and negligence.
 Let our experience litigating against ManorCare work for you.
 The consultation is free and our lawyers have helped hundreds of wrongfully injured ManorCare residents successfully sue the facility for neglect.
 Our skilled nursing home abuse lawyers are available to answer your questions now, toll-free, by calling 1-888-375-9998, or by filling out the Free Case Consultation form.

 How Do I Know if I Have a Case Against a Manor Care Nursing Home?

 Common red flag injuries that indicate nursing home abuse include:

 - Falls Resulting in Broken Bones or Brain Bleeds

 - Infections, Infected Picc Lines, Catheter Infections, UTI’s and Sepsis

 - Wrongful Death

 If you suspect neglect, do not remain silent.
 Speak with our lawyers today to determine if you have a valid nursing home abuse claim against the Manor Care nursing home chain.
 We can help you report the abuse to the appropriate state agency and uncover the justice your family deserves.